niemopen/oasis-open-project/GOVERNANCE.md

 * Any action or decision that may bind the NIEM Open project to commitments or obligations with any external party or entity, including but not limited to legal, financial, or intellectual property related commitments or obligations
 * Promoting work to an OASIS standards track
-* Starting or consuming a new project into the OCA
+* Starting or consuming a new project into NIEM Open
 * Endorsements, partnerships, or liaisons with other groups
 * Substantive changes to the Governance policies or documents
 * The TSC recall procedure